Exploring the Crop Circle Phenomenon Online!

 We had some brilliant and fascinating lectures during our 2021 online conference – covering everything from the incredible details of some of the interiors of the 2021 crop circles, to the geometry of the circles, decoding crop circle script, crop circles and consciousness, culture and community, personal experiences of the crop circles, the current state of UFO/UAP disclosure and the new/old worldview and philosophy implied by Sacred Geometry itself.
 Don’t worry if you missed the event, you can purchase video recordings of all the workshops/lectures below!

 Recordings cost just £10 per lecture and £25 for the Geometry Workshop.
-You can purchase all the recordings for £100.
+Scroll to bottom of page to buy indiviual lectures.

 Lecture 4 – Karen Alexander